dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 excerpt: ""
 ---

-TODO: translate what was an extended comment on an article in the internet to an actual post

 - references to videos explaining "memory implantation" studies from 2015
 - the best advice i can give you is: look at Wikipedia's [List of Paradoxes](https://en.wikipedia.org/wiki/List_of_paradoxes) and know